Travel Agent Tax Deductions 2023

 How Do You Qualify?

-There are some rules for claiming travel agent tax deductions 2022.
+There are some rules for claiming travel agent tax deductions in 2023.
 For example, the part of your home that you are declaring office space must be dedicated to conducting business.
 It can’t also serve as a place to eat, watch television, etc. However, the IRS doesn’t stipulate whether that space is a desk or an entire room.
 In many cases, you may be able to write off more than just space.
 For example, housing expenses such as utilities and mortgage interest may qualify as deductions.

 What Else Can You Deduct?